 A native of Winnipeg, Lysyk graduated from the University of Manitoba with a Bachelor of Administrative Studies (Honours) degree and subsequently obtained her designation as a Chartered Accountant while working with Coopers & Lybrand (now PricewaterhouseCoopers).
 She also has a Masters in Business Administration and is a Certified Internal Auditor.

-Lysyk is currently a member of the Canadian Council of Legislative Auditors and sits on the Board of the CCAF-FCVI Inc. She has also taught auditing courses in Toronto and overseas.
+Lysyk is currently a member of the Canadian Council of Legislative Auditors and over the years has actively participated in many professional and volunteer not-for-profit organizations.
+She has also taught auditing courses in Toronto and overseas.

 Gary Peall assumed the duties of Acting Auditor General from May 1, 2013 to September 13, 2013 until the time that Bonnie Lysyk was appointed Auditor General on September 3, 2013.[back up]